We're here to help

 The UK's micro-business landscape is vast and diverse

-The UK’s business landscape is made up of millions of enterprises of all shapes and sizes.
-5.5m, in fact, around 1.16m of which are micro-businesses.
-Throw sole traders into the barrel as well, and that figure’s closer to 5.2m.
+The UK’s business landscape is made up of 5.5 million enterprises, within which there are over 1 million micro-businesses employing up to 10 staff.
+Throw sole traders into the barrel as well, and that figure’s closer to 5.2 million...

-Micro-businesses (or micro-enterprises) represent a significant portion of the UK’s business population.
+It's clear then that micro-businesses (or micro-enterprises) make up a huge slice of the UK’s business population.
 They play an important role in the economy and in peoples’ daily lives.

 The UK's micro-business landscape at a glance